 speaker

 Chris

-Hi, Chris on for Mike.
-I just want to get your guys thoughts on competitive dynamics and what you're currently seeing today.
-One of your competitors cited some weaker markets where they're where they're seeing price concessions.
-Is that something that you're seeing at all?
-And what's your expectation this year around competition?
-Any risk of price give back?
+Hi, this is Chris from Mike.
+I just wanted to get your guys' thoughts on competitive dynamics and what you're currently seeing today.
+One of your competitors cited some weaker markets where they're seeing price concessions.
+Is that something that you're seeing at all, and what's your expectation this year around competition and any risk of price givebacks?
 Should we see builders be more aggressive with supplier conversations?

+speaker